-Sitting outside this evening in the warm wind and rolling clouds, I’m thinking back over the last couple of days.
+Sitting outside this evening feeling the warm wind and watching the rolling clouds, I’m thinking back over the last couple of days.
 The Ecclesiology and Ethnography Conference unfolded Monday and Tuesday in St. Paul, Minnesota.
 A small group of scholars from England, the United States and Sweden gathered to present ideas and talk together about theologies of the church (ecclesiology) and one particular set of ways we can approach understanding it better (ethnography).

 The meeting was hosted by Chris Scharen at Luther Seminary.
 He and other practical theologians have been engaging in an intentional conversation for several years about how to make greater sense of what is going on in churches and how to get at such an understanding more carefully.
 This conversation is part of a larger change in practical theology in particular, and other areas of academic theology as well.
 The new direction is to engage intentionally in researching the church in its lived expression, rather than only reading and writing about the doctrines and texts about the church.
 In the last couple of decades some theologians have been asking:

 * What can we really know about theology without investigating what is happening ‘on the ground’?

 * What can we know about the meaning and purpose of the church without considering actual embodied churches?

 Some like myself, chose a course of training during doctoral studies to prepare us for “field work” in theology.
 We learned the skills and tools for seeing churches, leaders and other religious organizations in their messy particularity.

 The conference participants who gathered read in advance a new book edited by Pete Ward, senior lecturer at King’s College in London, England.
 Perspectives on Ecclesiology and Ethnography, first in a series of books, attempts to formalize some conversations about how we can understand the church, and theologies of the church (ecclesiology) more fully through qualitative research that is close to the ground.